RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

     $ cp *.bam bam/

-sample sheet and configuration file
+Sample sheet and configuration file
 ***********************************

 In order to run the **uORF-Tools**, you have to provide a sample sheet and a configuration file.